-Jim Shultz is the founder and executive director of The Democracy Center, a nonprofit that tackles issues of social, economic, and environmental justice, with a focus on Latin America.
-Working for the organization, he lived from 1998 to 2017 in Cochabamba, Bolivia, where he also served as president of an orphanage.
-He is a co-author and co-editor of Dignity and Defiance: Stories from Bolivia’s Challenge to Globalization (2008) and the author of the forthcoming memoir My Other Country: Nineteen Years in Bolivia (2020), and writes opinion columns for the Lockport Union–Sun and Journal.
+Jim Shultz is the founder and executive director of The Democracy Center, a nonprofit that tackles issues of social, economic, and environmental justice, and serves as a global advocacy adviser to UNICEF.
+He is a co-author and co-editor of Dignity and Defiance: Stories from Bolivia’s Challenge to Globalization (2008), the author of the memoir My Other Country: Nineteen Years in Bolivia (2020), and writes opinion columns for the Lockport Union–Sun and Journal.
 (July 2020)

 On the day that our granddaughter was born, I decided it would be nice to buy and save a copy of the day’s local paper, Lockport’s venerable Union-Sun & Journal, so I stopped in at Walgreens and picked up a copy.
 Its editorial page contained a ridiculous column by a local professor calling on Congress to hold up the national budget until funding was secured for President Trump’s Mexican border wall.
 Niagara County, for which Lockport is the county seat, voted for Trump over Clinton in 2016 by a margin of 56 percent to 38 percent.
 So I spent my first evening as a grandfather angrily typing out a response column, and sent it to the paper.
 Shortly after my article was published, I sat down for a coffee with the editor, Joyce Miles, and that was how I stumbled into becoming a left-leaning opinion columnist in Trump Land.